kennypal/my-grocery/README.md

 #### MVP

 - Logging in the grocery list everytime you go to the supermarket.
-- Reading and updating entries from Airtable.
+- Reading and post entries from Airtable.
 - Highlight the total amount spent.
 - Make the app visually appealing with the use of CSS, Flexbox and Responsive Design

 #### PostMVP

+- Updating and removing entries from Airtable
+- Creating the entry by item
 - Add a search link to show past grocery lists by category (month, date range)
 - Add detailed information of each item (price, brand)